RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/prometheus-integration.md

           - targets: ["<cluster_name>:8070"]
     ```

-1. Setup your Prometheus and Grafana servers.
+1. Set up your Prometheus and Grafana servers.
-    To setup Prometheus and Grafana on Docker containers:
+    To set up Prometheus and Grafana on Docker containers:
     1. Create a _docker-compose.yml_ file with this yaml contents:

         ```yml